High Court Enforcement Officer

 Using a High Court Enforcement Officer and their private bailiffs (Enforcement Agents) is usually quick, cost effective and very easy.
 Statistics provided by the High Court Officers Association show that in the year 2018 that High Court Enforcement Officers successfully cleared 101,388 Writs of control and collected £113,930,811 for claimants.
 High Court Enforcement Officers Association.
 This has been increasing year on year as shown in the chart below.

-When enforcing a county court judgment in England and Wales if your judgement is below £600 including all costs then currently you MUST use the County Courts own bailiffs.
+When enforcing a county court judgment in England and Wales if your judgment is below £600 including all costs then currently you MUST use the County Courts own bailiffs.

 When the debt is above £600 but below £5000 you have a choice!